peterhajas/peterhajas.com/site/blog/declarative_home_automation.md

 2. 9:00PM comes, and the lights turn off
 3. I'm out in the dark!

 You could solve this by introducing more state.
 You might add a "lights on due to time" and "lights on due to door opening" state to bookkeep when to perform actions of the automation.
 But what if we add another rule?
-For example: if the back camera detects a person or dog, turn the lights on for three minutes
+For example: if the back camera detects a person or dog, turn the lights on for three minutes.

 Adding additional "what am I doing" state makes the complexity explode for state bookkeeping.